Codersubha04/SOEN_AI/readme.md

 ## Getting Started

-To get started with SOEN_AI, follow these steps:
+To get started with SANVI_AI, follow these steps:

 1. **Sign up for an Account**
-   - Create an account on SOEN_AI to start creating servers and inviting collaborators.
+   - Create an account on SANVI_AI to start creating servers and inviting collaborators.

 2. **Create a Server**
    - Click on "Create Server" from the dashboard to start a new project.